 The Company has a goal to continuously grow the pineapple business.
-In the year 2019, the Company planned to process more pineapple than the previous year by expanding the manufacturing base and increasing the production of the affiliate company as well as expanding the cultivation area for farmers and farms of the company both at our country and abroad and supporting contract farmers through the Siam Food Project Model in order to encourage farmers to cultivate high quality pineapple with a higher productivity per rai.
+In the year 2020, the Company planned to process more pineapple than the previous year by expanding the manufacturing base and increasing the production of the affiliate company as well as expanding the cultivation area for farmers and farms of the company both at our country and abroad and supporting contract farmers through the Siam Food Project Model in order to encourage farmers to cultivate high quality pineapple with a higher productivity per rai.

-In the year 2019, the Company together with its subsidiary had market share of raw materials for production of 13.6% of the whole country.
+In the year 2020, the Company together with its subsidiary had market share of raw materials for production increase of 15.10% of the whole country (13.60% in the year 2019)